Local attorney helps return Nazi-looted painting to original owner’s family

 Warwick.
 Modigliani’s “Seated Man With A Cane” ruled to belong to estate of Oscar Stettiner.

-A famous painting looted by the Nazis is to be returned to its original owner’s family according to a NY supreme court ruling April 3.
-The case to reclaim Amedeo Modigliani’s “Seated Man With a Cane” was brought by Warwick attorney Phillip Landrigan on behalf of Oscar Stettiner estate.
+A famous painting looted by the Nazis is to be returned to its original owner’s family according to a New York Supreme Court ruling April 3.
+The case to reclaim Amedeo Modigliani’s “Seated Man With a Cane” was brought by Warwick attorney Phillip Landrigan on behalf of the Oscar Stettiner estate.
 The court ruled that “Oscar Stettiner owned or at a minimum had a superior right of possession of the Painting prior to its unlawful seizure, and he never voluntarily relinquished it.”

 The painting has been reported to be worth $25 million.